ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/sales-how-process-sales-returns-cancellations.md

    You may want to create a special item charge number to cover sales allowances.
 6. In the **Quantity** field, enter **1**.
 7. In the **Unit Price Excl.
 Tax** field, enter the amount of the sales allowance.
 8. Assign the sales allowance as an item charge to the items in the posted shipment.
-For more information, see [Use Item Charges to Account for Additional Trade Costs](payables-how-assign-item-charges.md).
+Další informace [naleznete v tématu Použití poplatků za položku k účtování dodatečných obchodních nákladů](payables-how-assign-item-charges.md).
 When you have assigned the allowance, return to the **Sales Credit Memo** page.

 When you post the sales return order, the sales allowance is added to the relevant sales entry amount.
-In this way, you can maintain accurate inventory valuation.
+Tímto způsobem můžete udržovat přesné ocenění zásob.

 ## To combine return receipts
 You can combine return receipts if your customer returns several items that are covered by different sales return orders.